thuml/depyf/README.md

 # Contributions are welcome!

 If you find any error in the decompilation, feel free to open issues or pull requests to fix it!

+# How it works

+The code first analyzes the bytecode to discover basic code blocks (blocks that do not have control flow).
+Then it builds a control flow graph, and decompile bytecode into source code by traversing the graph.